abhishekdeokar/ionic-root/README.md

 Changes to the app design can be made with reference from the Ionic documentation.
 Ionic allows app design for Android, iOS and Windows Phone.

 As a prerequisite MongoDB server and the Loopback API needs to be running in the background.
-To do so type the commands below in the terminal from the loopback api folder that you will have created:
+To do so, type the commands below in a terminal from the loopback api folder that you will have created:

 	mongod